 The Internal Audit function prepares an annual plan, under which it independently audits different parts of the company.
 The annual plan is approved by the Audit Committee.
 The Internal Audit function is also empowered to carry out special audits.
 If required, the auditors also have the possibility to take direct contact with the Audit Committee or members of the Board of Directors.

-The company has one auditor, which shall be an auditing firm authorised by the Central Chamber of Commerce.
+The company has one auditor, which shall be an audit firm.
 The auditor is elected by the Annual General Meeting to audit the accounts for the ongoing financial year, and its duties cease at the close of the subsequent Annual General Meeting.
-The auditor is responsible for auditing the consolidated and parent company financial statements and accounting records, and the administration of the parent company.
+The auditor is responsible for auditing the consolidated and parent company financial statements and accounting records, as well as the administration of the parent company.

-Following the closing of the annual accounts, the external auditor submits the statutory auditor's report to the company's shareholders and reports regularly also its findings to the Board of Directors' Audit Committee.
-An auditor, in addition to fulfilling general competency requirements, must also comply with certain legal independence requirements guaranteeing the execution of an independent and reliable audit.
+Following the closing of the annual accounts, the external auditor submits a statutory auditor's report to the company's shareholders.
+In addition, the auditor also regularly reports its findings to the Board of Directors' Audit Committee.
+The auditor, in addition to fulfilling general competency requirements, must comply with certain legal independence requirements guaranteeing the execution of an independent and reliable audit.

 The Annual General Meeting appointed the audit firm PricewaterhouseCoopers Oy (PwC) as Wärtsilä Corporation’s auditor for the year 2021.
 The auditor-in-charge was Ms Merja Lindh.
 Auditing fees paid to PwC amounted to EUR 3.6 million in 2021.
 Consultancy fees unrelated to auditing duties totalled EUR 0.3 million.
 The latter fees concerned tax advisory and other services.